edubart/nelua-lang/docs/pages/overview.md

 ### Nilable

-Nil type is not useful by itself, it's only useful when using with unions to create the optional type as shown bellow.
+Niable type is not useful by itself, it's only useful when using with unions to create the optional type as shown bellow.

 ### Optional